ryanmrichard/ForceManII/dox/terminology.md

 - internal coordinate: This is the length of a bond, the angle of an angle, the angle of a torsion angle, etc. The internal coordinates depend on the Cartesian coordinates of each atom and the bond assignments
+- model potential: This is the functional form of the energy term.
+It is usually something like a harmonic oscillator or Fourier series.